-Symptoms of a navicular stress fracture include poorly localized ache in the midfoot which gets worse with exercise.
-Pain may radiate along the inside arch of the foot and goes away quickly with rest only to return again as training resumes.
+Symptoms of a navicular stress fracture include a poorly localized ache in the midfoot which gets worse with exercise.
+Pain may radiate along the inside arch of the foot and goes away quickly with rest, only to return again as training resumes.
 Tenderness may be felt when the thumb is pressed into the top of the foot over the navicular bone, called the N spot.

 Navicular stress fracture explained

 The navicular is one of the tarsal bones in the ankle.
 It sits on top of the calcaneus or heel bone.
 A stress fracture of the navicular is caused by over use or repetitive strain, usually from high impact sports such as sprinting, hurdling and jumping.
 Poor technique or training errors can also contribute to the likelihood of sustaining a stress fracture of the foot.